VoloshynV/ecommerce-admin/README.md

 ## Project Overview

 Store CRM is an E-commerce project that I created to build an online store.
-I used NextJS, Tailwind, Zustand, Zod, RadixUi, ReactTable, Stripe to build this project.
+I used NextJS, PostgreSQL, Tailwind, Zustand, Zod, RadixUi, ReactTable, Stripe to build this project.

 ## Features